Case example

 We can fund Mark’s request for a home-care nurse and the consumables, such as dressings, to treat his pressure sores.
 This is an NDIS support as it relates to Mark’s disability support needs.

 We won’t fund Mark’s request for a home-care nurse to treat his burns and the consumables needed for this, such as dressings.
-The ongoing treatment of his burns is medical treatment, requiring a specialist burns nurse and is not an NDIS support.
+The ongoing treatment of his burns is medical treatment, requiring a specialist burns nurse.
+This is not an NDIS support as it does not relate to Mark’s disability support needs.

 What else do we think about?